Georges River Land Trust Earns National Recognition

+Georges River Land Trust was awarded accreditation this December and is one of only 301 land trusts from across the country that has been awarded accreditation since the fall of 2008.
 Each accredited land trust must submit extensive documentation and undergo a rigorous review.
 This review process honors only land trusts with the most streamlined operations and effective land conservation.
 Accredited land trusts are authorized to display a seal indicating to the public that they meet national standards for excellence, uphold the public trust and ensure that conservation efforts are permanent.
 The seal is a mark of distinction in land conservation.

 “The accreditation process has significantly enhanced our ability to ensure conservation in perpetuity.
-Strong, community supported land trusts like Georges River serve our residents as effective caretakers of our critical natural resources, and safeguard the land for future generations.
+We all feel very proud and trust it will provide a high level of confidence for our community,” said Gail Presley, Executive Director of the Georges River Land Trust.
+“Strong, community supported land trusts like Georges River serve our residents as effective caretakers of our critical natural resources, and safeguard the land for future generations.”